chulminy/AE_ENVE_GEOE_121/old/s2024/README.md

 * **(newly added) Interpret and understand existing MATLAB scripts**

 ## Study Guide
+* Attend all lectures.
+There are [video recordings of all lecture modules](#lecture-video) so you can review them if you do not understand the lectures clearly.
 * Solve problems in the course materials and tutorials by yourself (please follow [the following instruction](#tutorial)).
 * Type and run all scripts of sample solutions in the course material and tutorial videos.
 Never skim the code.
 * Make online engagement through **LEARN** or or ask for help from TA.
 * Watch tutorial videos to check your answers to the problems.
 * Employ an editor, Workspace browser, and debugging tool to solve the problems (not on MATLAB Grader).

-**Special Guide Using Generative Artificial Intelligence:** You may utilize generative AI tools to support studies.
+**Special Guide Using Generative Artificial Intelligence:** You may utilize generative AI tools to support your homework and studies.
 However, it's important that you first attempt to solve the problems on your own and then compare your solutions with those generated by the AI.
 This approach ensures you enhance your programming skills.
 Please note that the use of generative AI tools is not permitted during quizzes.

 ## Prerequisites
 "Linear algebra" (AE/CIVE/ENVE/GEOE 115) is a prerequisite for this course, which you  already learned in the 1A term.
 If you are not familiar with these topics, please review corresponding lecture slides or tutorials.